On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups

 The following result is well known, but for completeness we provide a sketch of proof.

-\begin{Lemma} Let $H$ be a subgroup of $\GL(V)$ for some vector space $V$, and let $AH$ be the group generated by $H$ and all translations $x\mapsto x+v$ with $v\in V$ (so $AH$ is a subgroup of the affine group $AGL(V)$).
-The following hold: \begin{itemize} \item[(a)] $r(H)=\rk(AH)$. \item[(b)] Assume that $H$ contains all (nonzero) scalar operators.
+\begin{Lemma} Let $H$ be a subgroup of $\GL(V)$ for some nonzero vector space $V$ over a field $F$, and let $AH$ be the group generated by $H$ and all translations $x\mapsto x+v$ with $v\in V$ (so $AH$ is a subgroup of the affine group $\AGL(V)$).
+The following hold: \begin{itemize} \item[(a)] $r(H)=\rk(AH)$. \item[(b)] Assume that either $|F|$ is prime or $H$ contains all (nonzero) scalar operators.
 Then $H$ is irreducible as a linear group (that is, $V$ has no non-trivial $H$-invariant subspaces) if and only if $AH$ is primitive as a permutation group. \end{itemize} \end{Lemma} \begin{proof}[Sketch of proof] (a) holds since $AH$ acts transitively on $V$ and $H$ is a point stabilizer in $AH$ (namely the stabilizer of $0$). \skv (b) If $V$ contains a non-trivial $H$-invariant subspace $W$ then cosets of $W$ form a non-trivial $AH$-invariant partition of $V$, so $AH$ is not primitive.